Privacy Policy

 You may request the deletion of your personal data at any time by emailing admin@mamahala.ca with the subject line “Data Deletion Request.”

-• Acknowledge receipt within 5 business days • Complete the deletion within 30 days • Notify our third-party processors to delete your data from their systems • Provide written confirmation of deletion upon completion
+• Acknowledge receipt of your request within 5 business days. • Complete the deletion across our primary systems within 30 days. • Notify our third-party subprocessors to purge your data from their systems, in accordance with our data processing agreements. • Provide written email confirmation once the deletion is complete.

 Children’s Privacy